marcopennekamp/lore/specification/proposals/totality-constraint/flexible-totality-constraint.md

 trait A
 trait Y

-struct A1 extends A
+object A1 extends A
-struct A2 extends A, Y
+object A2 extends A, Y

 func f(a: A): Int
 func f(a: A1): Int = 2